-The number of graduating seniors at my school is less than the minimum FAY n-size (20).
+The number of cohort 2019 students at my school is less than the minimum n-size (10).
 Do I still need to fill out the spreadsheet and submit the self-reported CCRI points earned?
 No, you do not.
 In ADEConnect, there is a submission option of “NA” or “Not Available” that should be entered to identify that your school does not meet the minimum requirement.
 If you do not enter “NA,” we will have to assume you did not calculate your grade and assign your school 0/20 points instead of being ineligible for the points and being rated out of 80 total points.

-What do I do if I serve high school grades but don’t graduate students?
+What do I do if I serve high school grades but don’t graduate students/don’t currently have any cohort 2019 students?
 Do I miss out on these points?
 If you do not graduate students, you will not be eligible for the CCRI points.
+See the business rules document to see which model will be used for your school if you do not serve grade 12.
+The business rules document is available under the “A-F School Accountability” on the State Board of Education website.
 Your school will be rated out of 80 points assuming you meet the minimum n-count for all other indicators.
 However, if you are not graduating students you will not meet the Graduation Rate indicator either and your school will not be eligible for 80 points and will not be rated this year.